-- (1) No member shall use as live bait while fishing pursuant to this ordinance: carp, goldfish, redhorse, fresh water drum, burbot, bowfin, garfish, buffalo fish, lamprey, alewife, gizzard shad, smelt, goldeye, mooneye, carpsucker, quillback, and crayfish. - (2) (i) No member shall use as bait or possess or release any minnow or other fish except trout on any waters or shores of the following bodies of water which have been chemically treated for management purposes:
+- (1) No member shall use as live bait while fishing pursuant to this ordinance: carp, goldfish, redhorse, fresh water drum, burbot, bowfin, garfish, buffalo fish, lamprey, alewife, gizzard shad, smelt, goldeye, mooneye, carpsucker, quillback, and crayfish. - (2) No person may transport live fish or live fish eggs which are intended for use as bait away from any inland water, its bank or shore, or Lake Superior or its bank or shore, except that: (10/17/2023) - (a) A bait dealer regulated under Section 9.19 may take and transport live minnows from an inland water and may transport live minnows from Lake Superior.
+(10/17/2023)